firebolt-db/firebolt-db.github.io/docs/working-with-semi-structured-data/working-with-arrays.md

 ## Manipulating arrays with Lambda functions

-*Lambda functions* in Firebolt are a powerful tool that you can use to manipulate arrays and extract results.
-The subset of array functions known as Lamda functions use *Firebolt Lambda expressions* to operate on each element of one or more arrays.
-Arrays are specified as arguments to the Lambda expression.
+*Lambda functions* in Firebolt are a powerful tool that you can use on arrays to extract results.
+This subset of array functions, known as Lamda functions, use *Firebolt Lambda expressions* to operate on each element of one or more arrays.
+Arrays, as well as the operation to perform, are specified as arguments to the Lambda expression.
 For a list of available expressions, see [Lambda functions](../sql-reference/functions-reference/#lambda-functions).

 ### Lambda expression general syntax